-Board/Committee
+Board/Committee Number of Meetings

-Board of Directors 11
+Board of Directors 10

 Audit Committee 6

-Compensation Committee 4
+Compensation Committee 6

-Nominating and Corporate Governance Committee 4
+Nominating and Corporate Governance Committee 5

-Investment Committee 4
+Investment Committee 5

 The non-employee directors may elect to have all annual cash retainers (i.e., the annual cash retainer paid quarterly, the Chair of the Board cash fee, the committee chair fee and the committee member fees described above): (a) paid in cash, (b) added to the annual equity grant that is normally subject to one-year vesting, or (c) deferred and paid in cash in the future.
 See "Compensation Discussion and Analysis - Other Matters - Other Benefits."
 In addition, we reimburse the directors for travel expenses incurred in connection with their duties as directors.
 Employee directors receive no compensation for service as directors.